The PNW Moisture Problem

 The Restoration Process

 When moisture damage has already occurred, the repair process involves more than just repainting.
-Professional exterior restoration follows a careful sequence:
+Professional exterior restoration follows a careful sequence: assess and repair, clean and prepare, prime, caulk and seal, then paint and protect with two coats of premium exterior paint with built-in mildew resistance and UV protection.

 Prevention: Paint as a Moisture Barrier

 A properly applied paint system is your home's primary defense against moisture.
 The combination of primer, caulking, and topcoats creates a continuous protective film that repels water while allowing trapped moisture to escape as vapor.
-This breathable barrier is what keeps your siding, trim, and substrate dry and healthy between repaints.